Ready means three different things.

 Not in one moment.
 In fifty small ones nobody owned.
 By the time it is visible, February is already decided.

 This is not a personnel problem.
-It is a structure problem — and the fix looks completely different.
+It is a structure problem — and structure problems require a different kind of work.

 If the pattern sounds familiar — the next step is simpler than most expect.

-Whether the gap sits at alignment level, method level, or full system level — you receive a clear diagnosis in writing.
-The problem is named and owned before any work begins.
+Whether the gap sits at alignment level, method level, role clarity, return-to-play logic, or full system architecture, the problem is named in writing before the work begins.

 The head coach still leads.
-The medical team still protects.
+Medical still protects.
 Performance still drives.
-The difference is what connects them.
+The difference is what connects them before pressure arrives.

 The head coach still makes the call.

 Readiness, risk, progression, and return-to-play stop being separate departmental opinions.
-They become one shared frame the whole club reads from.
+They become one shared decision frame the club can actually use.

 The weekly meeting still happens.

-The same people may be present, but now the right information arrives at the right time, in the same language, with ownership that is clear before urgency takes over.
+The same people may be present, but the right information now arrives at the right time, in the same language, with ownership clear before urgency takes over.

 The player still asks the question.

 One voice.
 One message.
 No corridor version, no gym version, no treatment-room version.
-Trust rises because the answer holds wherever he asks it.
+Trust rises because the answer holds wherever the player asks it.

 The data may stay the same.